mifrasgaffoor/react-redux-toolkit/README.md

 # project

-In this project i used to redux to manage state
+In this project i used redux to manage state

 1. login and logout
 2. Change the font color